Cognitive and Neuropsychological Assessment

 Course Assessment Requirements:

 - Written Assignment: Pass Requirement - Students must pass this assessment item to pass the course. - Students are required to demonstrate proficiency in administering and scoring a cognitive test such as the Wechsler Adult Intelligence Scale.
+Students must pass this assessment task to gain a pass in this course

 Face to Face On Campus 3 hour(s) per Week for Full Term